ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/set.md

-Import a key file and set parameters on matching instances.
+The `aes set` command imports a key file and sets parameters on matching instances.

 To create a key file with new contents use the `aes new` command.